Isadora Duncan: Work

 Duncan's novel approach to dance had been evident since the classes she had taught as a teenager, where she "followed [her] fantasy and improvised, teaching any pretty thing that came into [her] head".
 A desire to travel brought her to Chicago, where she auditioned for many theater companies, finally finding a place in Augustin Daly's company.
 This took her to New York City where her unique vision of dance clashed with the popular pantomimes of theater companies.
-While in New York, Duncan also took some classes with Marie Bonfanti but was quickly disappointed in ballet routine.
+While in New York, Duncan also took some classes with Marie Bonfanti but was quickly disappointed by ballet routine.

 Feeling unhappy and unappreciated in America, Duncan moved to London in 1898.
 She performed in the drawing rooms of the wealthy, taking inspiration from the Greek vases and bas-reliefs in the British Museum.
 The earnings from these engagements enabled her to rent a studio, allowing her to develop her work and create larger performances for the stage.
-From London, she traveled to Paris, where she was inspired by the Louvre and the Exposition Universelle of 1900.
+From London, she traveled to Paris, where she was inspired by the Louvre and the Exposition Universelle of 1900 and danced in the salons of Marguerite de Saint-Marceaux and Princesse Edmond de Polignac.
 In France, as elsewhere, Duncan delighted her audience.

 In 1902, Loie Fuller invited Duncan to tour with her.
 This took Duncan all over Europe as she created new works using her innovative technique, which emphasized natural movement in contrast to the rigidity of traditional ballet.
 She spent most of the rest of her life touring Europe and the Americas in this fashion.
 Despite mixed reaction from critics, Duncan became quite popular for her distinctive style and inspired many visual artists, such as Antoine Bourdelle, Dame Laura Knight, Auguste Rodin, Arnold Rönnebeck, André Dunoyer de Segonzac, and Abraham Walkowitz, to create works based on her.